WeiTing1991/myDotfiles/readme.md

 ## Terminal

-I am using [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with some configurations, which make it simliart to tumx.
-It is an amazing GPU terminal emulator for cross-platform. \
+I am using [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with some configurations, which make it similar to tumx.
+It is an amazing GPU terminal emulator for cross-platform system.

 MacOS